 MEASURING SUCCESS

-We plan to gauge the success of our website the reviews and ratings from our users.
+We plan to gauge the success of our website by the reviews and ratings from our users.
 We will have a review section on our webpage that allows the users to rate our website out of 5 and leave optional comments.
-This will also allow us to continue to improve our website based on user feedbacks.
+This will also allow us to continue to improve our website based on user feedback.
 We may encourage users to rate and review by providing extra perks such as unlocking a map section.

 FUNCTIONAL REQUIREMENTS

-THE LOGIN FEATURE
+THE LOG-IN FEATURE

 Those who want to interact and keep track of where they have been will be required to make a login username and password.
-This ensures that if a student wants to save his or her progress, they will be able to save that information to their User ID.
+This ensures that if a student wants to save their progress, they will be able to save that information to their User ID.

 Those registered also have the option of leaving comments on places that they’ve been to.
 This allows the students to collaborate and help improve the map for future visitors and students.